lord-dubious/understand.me/docs/development_guide/part1_global_design.md

     *   **Secondary Navigation:** Within a main section, **Stack Navigator** will be used to manage views hierarchically (e.g., navigating from a session list to a specific session's details).
 Headers for these stacked screens are managed by the Stack Navigator.
     *   **Top Tab Navigator:** Can be used within a screen for organizing content into related views (e.g., within a specific session: Transcription, Participants, Q&A).
     *   **Headers:** Provided by React Navigation's Stack Navigator.
 Titles should be concise.
 Contextual action buttons (e.g., "Edit," "Share") can be added to the header.
 The "Understand-me" logo is generally not in the per-screen header but might be on an initial loading screen or an "About" page.
     *   **No traditional application-wide Footers:** Mobile apps typically do not have persistent footers like websites.
 Copyright and informational links (Privacy Policy, Terms) will be located in an "About" section accessible via Settings or the "More" tab.
 Content-specific footers (e.g., pagination, summary bars) are rare and should be used only if they provide significant value without cluttering the limited screen space.
-Interactions with PicaOS, Dappier, or Nodely for specific data display in footers are unlikely but will be considered if a unique native bridged feature requires it.
+Interactions with AI Orchestration Layer, Dappier, or Nodely for specific data display in footers are unlikely but will be considered if a unique native bridged feature requires it.

 *   **Modals (Dialogs):**
     *   **Usage:** For critical alerts, confirmations (e.g., "Delete Session?"), short, focused tasks (e.g., "Invite Participant"), or information that requires immediate user attention.
 Standard React Native Modal components or libraries extending their functionality will be used.
 Avoid using modals for complex forms or multi-step processes; navigate to a new screen instead.